 Love lasagna but don’t love ricotta cheese?
-This Creamy Lasagna without Ricotta Cheese recipe is a must make!
-There is a secret ingredient to get the perfect creamy texture for lasagna without ricotta cheese.
+This Easy Lasagna Recipe without Ricotta Cheese is a must make!
+Use my simple, secret ingredient to get the perfect creamy texture for homemade lasagna without ricotta cheese.

-Nothing says comfort food to me like a big, hearty, plate of lasagna.
-It’s one of my favorite meals to make because everyone in my family loves it so much, but also because it’s one of those dishes that looks like it took more effort than it really did.
+Nothing says comfort food to me like a big, hearty, plate of homemade lasagna.
+It’s one of my favorite meals to make because my family loves it and it’s one of those dishes that looks like it took more effort than it really did.

 Most lasagna recipes call for ricotta cheese, but there’s just something about the texture that ruins it for me.
 I’m coming around, there’s a really yummy stuffed shells recipe that uses ricotta and I love it, but I just don’t seem to like it in my lasagna.

 Ricotta is a creamy white, mild, fresh cheese with a soft texture and a slightly sweet flavor that is commonly used in pasta dishes and even desserts.
 It’s like a fine-textured cottage cheese and can be eaten as is with a little salt, pepper and fresh herbs.

 Ricotta can be added to salads and dips, used as a filling for pastas like Ravioli and Tortellini, served as a dessert cheese with honey and fruit, or added to Cannoli and cheesecake recipes.